 Now run winpdb and go to File > Attach with the password.

-Don't like Winpdb ?
-Just wrap PDB to run over TCP
+Don't like Winpdb?
+Use PDB over TCP *

 I'm always surprised of how underused they are.
 You can figure out a wide range of problems with these: from performance problems (too many syscalls, memory allocations etc) to deadlocks, network issues, disk issues etc